-- Any capital gain arising from the sale of Shares will be subject to relief, if any, available to the non-resident under an applicable DTAA subject to compliance with the relevant conditions. - Any capital gain tax paid by a non-resident on the transaction of sale of Shares may be eligible for tax credit in the home jurisdiction subject to the provisions of the domestic tax laws of the home jurisdiction read with the applicable tax treaty.
-The capital gains tax is computed by applying the appropriate tax rates to the difference between the sale price and the purchase price of the equity shares. - The Finance Act, 2017 has also introduced section 56(2)(x) in the Act to include that following shall be chargeable to Income tax as "Income from other sources":
+- a) at the rate of ten per cent for any transfer which takes place before the 23rd day of July 2024; and - b) at the rate of twelve and one-half per cent for any transfer which takes place on or after the 23rd day of July 2024 (excluding applicable surcharge and cess) - Taxable gain realized in respect of equity shares held for 24 months or less, or short-term gain, is subject to tax at variable rates with a maximum rate of 40.00% (excluding applicable surcharge and cess). - Any capital gain arising from the sale of Shares will be subject to relief, if any, available to the non-resident under an applicable DTAA subject to compliance with the relevant conditions. - Any capital gain tax paid by a non-resident on the transaction of sale of Shares may be eligible for tax credit in the home jurisdiction subject to the provisions of the domestic tax laws of the home jurisdiction read with the applicable tax treaty.
+The capital gains tax is computed by applying the appropriate tax rates to the difference between the sale price and the purchase price of the equity shares.